Anthony Santander: Baltimore Orioles

 On January 13, 2023, Santander agreed to a one-year, $7.4 million contract with the Orioles, avoiding salary arbitration.
 He achieved his first MLB grand slam and five-RBI game in a 9-4 away win over the Atlanta Braves on May 5.
 His seventh-inning slam off Joe Jiménez while batting left-handed was his second home run of the match, both from opposite sides of the plate.
 He hit a right-handed solo homer off Max Fried in the fourth.
 On May 15, Santander started his first career game at first base, batting third against the Los Angeles Angels.
 His two-run homer off Steven Okert in the first inning of a 5-4 home win over the Miami Marlins on July 16 was the 100th of his MLB career.
 In 2023, he batted .257/.325/.472, and had the highest fly ball percentage (49.7%) and the lowest line drive percentage of all AL batters (15.3%).

 Santander was selected to the All-Star Game for the first time in 2024.
 He equaled his career-high five RBI in a pair of Orioles away victories that season over the Cincinnati Reds and Texas Rangers on May 5 and July 19 respectively.
 The first of those two featured his third career grand slam in the ninth off Emilio Pagán.
 He hit a pair of homers to establish a new career-high in a season with 34 in a 7-3 away triumph over the Blue Jays on August 7.
 He surpassed Ken Singleton's 1979 franchise record for most homers by a switch-hitter in a season with his 36th off Jake Irvin in a 9-3 home loss to the Washington Nationals six days later on August 13.
 In 2024, Santander batted .235/.308/.506 with 44 home runs and 102 RBIs, and led MLB with the highest fly ball percentage, at 54.8%.

 Toronto Blue Jays

 On January 20, 2025, Santander signed a five-year, $92.5 million contract with the Toronto Blue Jays.
-He slashed .179/.273/.304 with six home runs and 18 RBI over 50 games before he was placed on the injured list with left shoulder inflammation on May 30.
+He batted 179/.273/.304 with six home runs and 18 RBI over 50 games before he was placed on the injured list with left shoulder inflammation on May 30.
 Santander was transferred to the 60-day injured list on July 4.
 He was activated on September 23, and recorded one hit and one walk across four additional games.
 Santander made the Blue Jays' MLB postseason roster, but was replaced with Joey Loperfido during the 2025 American League Championship Series due to back tightness.

+On February 10, 2026, it was announced that Santander would miss five-to-six months due to left labral surgery.
+Six months later, on September 9, 2026, Santander began a rehab assignment with the Buffalo Bisons, recording his first hit of 2026 two days later.